17 Best Business Email Templates to Get New Clients & Boost Sales

 I, personally, wouldn‘t want to receive an email from a rep who’s trying to close before I‘ve even researched a solution — and I think everyone who has ever been on the buyer’s side of any sales communication can agree with that.

 There‘s no point in selling yourself as a provider if your prospect hasn’t decided on a type of solution yet.
-This is where your CRM and their behavior on your website can be valuable tools.
+This is where your CRM, a sales software solution, and their behavior on your website can be valuable tools.

 If they've opted into consideration or decision stage content, you can ask them more pointed questions to drive them to a purchasing decision.
 However, suppose they've only opted into awareness stage content.
 In that case, it might help to take a more informational and educational approach because their behavior indicates they're not ready to make a decision yet.